 Due to the global drive to move away from the use of fossil fuels for energy production, successive British governments have worked to increase the proportion of renewable sources into the energy mix.
 Renewable sources of energy have gone from 2.5% in 1990 to almost 20% in 2014, with the large proportion of this coming from both onshore and offshore wind farms (9.4%).
-The UK is considered as one of the best locations for wind energy production in Europe and rapid increases in capacity are in progress, with more planned.
-Installing and operating offshore wind farms is presenting the industry with numerous challenges to ensuring that the wind turbine generators remain protected externally from corrosion throughout their design lives.
+The UK is considered one of the best locations for wind energy production in Europe and rapid increases in capacity are in progress with more planned.
+Installing and operating offshore wind farms is presenting the industry with numerous challenges to ensure that the wind turbine generators remain protected externally from corrosion throughout their design lives.
 Traditionally, steel structures are protected from corrosion subsea by sacrificial anodes arranged evenly around the surface area.
 However, the monopile design of wind turbines means that a bank of anodes mounted near the surface must provide protection all the way down to the seabed.
 Fast-flowing water in the areas where the wind farms are built reduced the effectiveness of the cathodic protection (CP).
-As future construction is foreseen out into deeper waters, these problems could be compounded.
+As future construction is foreseen into deeper waters, these problems could be compounded.
 Due to the dynamic environment, it is difficult to ensure that the external CP systems on these unmanned structures are operating effectively- however it also makes it more important to do so.
 The high water flow makes installing fixed sensors for any length of time very difficult, and the cost of repeated site visits by technicians to retrieve the data makes remote access the more suitable option.
-Using Deepwater’s rugged monitoring system based upon V-string reference electrodes tethered to a semi-tensioned tether system were developed and selected as a suitable solution to the requirements.
+Deepwater’s rugged monitoring system based upon V-string reference electrodes tethered to a semi-tensioned tether system were selected as a suitable solution to the requirements.
 Remotely accessed data logging systems powered by PV solar systems were paired with this to minimise ongoing operational costs.
 Deployment of each of the 4 systems in their entirety took approximately 12 hours.

-Statoil Dudgeon OWF Monitoring
+Statoil Dudgeon OWF monitoring

-The Dudgeon offshore wind farm (OWF) is a new development currently in construction and to be operated by Statoil ASA.
+The Dudgeon offshore wind farm (OWF) is a new development currently in construction to be operated by Statoil ASA.
 Dudgeon OWF is located 32 km off the north Norfolk coast, with a stated capacity of 402 MW generated via 66 No. Siemens 6 MW wind turbine generators (WTGs).
 All foundations have been driven, with projected installation of the WTGs and final rock dumping during 2017.

 To provide assurance that the installed external galvanic CP systems on the structures are providing the required protection, Statoil identified a need for fixed CP monitoring systems to provide confirmation of adequate CP performance.
 Measuring and recording reliable, repeatable CP readings from fixed locations and depths in the high-flow tidal areas of the OWF is difficult, yet vital for ensuring that the anode systems are meeting their design criteria.
 It was planned for the monitoring systems to be installed during the early stages of the field construction, so that the early CP polarisation data could be gathered and any long term seasonal variations identified and further monitored.

 Deepwater provided a short optioneering study to Statoil, leveraging different approaches to mounting and routing the subsea sensors to minimise risk of system failure.
 Communications and data integration options were also explored.
 The final design was chosen as the most mature of the options, being a development of previous remote monitoring systems developed by Deepwater and provided to various operators.
-The intention with the design

-Detailed design was carried out by Deepwater, utilising lessons learned from previous installations for offshore wind, and the specific requirements of the Dudgeon OWF.
-The requirement for data from the initial stages of the construction of the field called for a self-powered system, which was not reliant on communication via the field SCADA network.
+Detailed design was carried out by Deepwater utilising lessons learned from previous installations for offshore wind and the specific requirements of the Dudgeon OWF.
+The requirement for data from the initial stages of the construction of the field called for a self-powered system which was not reliant on communication via the field SCADA network.
 Alterations or additions to the structure of the WTG were not possible, so all the components of the system had to be designed in such a way that they would be securely fitted to the already-installed transition piece without impeding access or operation in any way.
-Finally, all the monitoring system was to be installed on the TP’s external work platform using topside rope access teams and with the assistance of the service operation vessel (SOV) which provides support to work scopes being carried out in the OWF- no jack-ups or subsea intervention was available.
+Finally, the monitoring system was to be installed on the TP’s external work platform using topside rope access teams and with the assistance of the service operation vessel (SOV) which provides support to work scopes being carried out in the OWF- no jack-ups or subsea intervention was available.

-The final system design consisted of a topside unit with data logging and remote communication capabilities, for the storage and transmission of data from the 3 zinc V-string reference electrodes to be installed per structure.
+The final system design consisted of a topside unit with data logging and remote communication capabilities for the storage and transmission of data from the 3 zinc V-string reference electrodes to be installed per structure.
 The monitoring and communications equipment comprised of off-the-shelf (OTS) components, configured specifically to meet the project’s requirements.
 This provided a cost saving over a fully custom system, while still providing the full functionality required.
-The monitoring and communication system was powered by a solar array with back-up battery bank.
-This provides reliable standalone electrical power, even during winter months due to the carefully managed power configuration optimised by Deepwater’s engineers.
+The monitoring and communication system was powered by a solar array with a back-up battery bank.
+This provides reliable standalone electrical power even during winter months due to the carefully managed power configuration optimised by Deepwater’s engineers.

-The subsea component comprised a weight mattress connected to the WTG above the waterline via a synthetic tether, with the CP potential electrodes attached at specific points along its length.
+The subsea component comprised a weight mattress connected to the WTG above the waterline via a synthetic tether with the CP potential electrodes attached at specific points along its length.
 The FLXMAT system was selected as the most suitable solution to provide the ballast; Rather than using a reusable steel mould, the concrete is cast directly into plastic shells that stay in place meaning there are no sharp edges that could damage the cable.
 Incidental impact damage to the TP coating during installation is also minimised, as is the potential for injuries due to concrete dust and particles.
 The tether was selected for its high breaking strain, as well as its seawater, corrosion, UV and abrasion resistance.
-The weight mattress and tether components were specified to withstand the high current and weather conditions expected in UK coastal regions, based upon modelling carried out by third party design engineers.
+The weight mattress and tether components were specified to withstand the high current and weather conditions expected in UK coastal regions, based upon modelling carried out by third-party design engineers.
 The tether was part-tensioned via an attachment to the middle rest platform of the TP, keeping the whole assembly clear for safe access of the WTG while ensuring that the reference electrodes remained at fixed points in the water column.

-The scope was to provide 4 systems to be installed on representative WTGs throughout the field.
+The scope was to provide four systems to be installed on representative WTGs throughout the field.
 The materials supply was completed by Deepwater EU in the UK, with the separate components consolidated and delivered to Great Yarmouth, UK in time for loading and deployment according to the project schedule.